By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 A limited number of credits at the 3000 or 4000 level (not more than six) may be accepted for graduate degree plans of study.

-Advanced coursework taken on a non-degree basis at the University may be included on the plan of study provided the following conditions are met: (1) the grades earned in such coursework are “B” (not “B-“) or higher; (2) such coursework is within the time limit for completion of the degree requirements; and (3) such credits have not been applied toward any other degree, at the University of Connecticut or elsewhere (already completed or to be completed in the future).
+Advanced coursework taken on a non-degree basis at the University may be included on the plan of study provided the following conditions are met: (1) the grades earned in such coursework are “B-” or higher; (2) such coursework is within the time limit for completion of the degree requirements; and (3) such credits have not been applied toward any other degree, at the University of Connecticut or elsewhere (already completed or to be completed in the future).
+Notwithstanding item 1 above, satisfactory grades on a University of Connecticut transcript graded with S/U grading basis may be accepted as transfer credits.
 In any event, inclusion of non-degree coursework on the plan of study requires the consent of the advisory committee.
 Such non-degree course credits may account for up to 25 percent of the credits required for a master’s degree, provided the courses are at the graduate level.
 Up to 12 credits of University of Connecticut non-degree courses may be included on doctoral plans of study.

 Any credits transferred to a graduate degree program at the University of Connecticut must not have been or be used toward a degree elsewhere (already completed or to be completed in the future).